 We will continue to share our experiences of positive collaboration with Aboriginal and Torres Strait Islander people with other organisations and stakeholders, particularly in the early childhood education and care sector, to empower the broader community to embrace reconciliation.

-Our current Stretch Reconciliation Action Plan 2017-2019 builds on our previous two RAPs.
-Its content was shaped and informed through important conversations with significant Kaura Elders including Aunty Leonie Brodie (deceased), Uncle Lewis O’Brien, Aunty Josie Agius, Aunty Pat Waria-Read, and Uncle Ivan-Tiwu Copley.
-We endeavour to seek the knowledge of other Aboriginal and Torres Strait Islander members from the broader community to support the Reconciliation Action Plan Working Group’s actions.
+Our current second Stretch Reconciliation Action Plan 2020-2023 builds on our previous two RAPs.
+Its content was shaped and informed through important conversations with significant Kaurna Elders including Aunty Leonie Brodie (deceased), Uncle Lewis O’Brien, Aunty Josie Agius, Aunty Pat Waria-Read, and Uncle Ivan-Tiwu Copley.
+We endeavor to seek the knowledge of other Aboriginal and Torres Strait Islander members from the broader community to support the Reconciliation Action Plan Working Group’s actions.

 For information about how to commit to reconciliation: